-Home > Programs > Medical and Dental > Respiratory Therapy
+Home > Programs > Medical and Dental Programs > Respiratory Therapy

-SJVC’s Respiratory Therapist program prepares you to be a member of a health care team that evaluates, treats and manages patients with respiratory illnesses and other cardiopulmonary disorders through demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
+SJVC’s Respiratory Therapist program prepares you to be a member of a health care team that evaluates, treats and manages patients with respiratory illnesses and other cardiopulmonary disorders.
+Graduates demonstrate competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
 In addition to performing respiratory care procedures, respiratory therapists are involved in clinical decision-making and patient education.